The Center for Cultural Diplomacy Studies (CCDS)

 Semester 2 (30 Credits)(Center for Cultural Diplomacy Studies; Berlin, Germany)

-During the second semester, students will undertake a professional development and training program at the Institute for Cultural Diplomacy as well as two 2 elective courses.
+During the second semester, students will undertake a professional development and training program at the Institute for Cultural Diplomacy as well as two 2 facultative courses.
 The professional development program is designed individually with each of the students and is composed of part or all of the following main components:

 - Development of Cultural Diplomacy Initiative